-INGSA is a collaborative platform for policy exchange, capacity building and research across diverse global science advisory organizations and national systems.
-Through workshops, conferences and a growing catalogue of tools and guidance, the network aims to enhance the global science-policy interface to improve the potential for evidence-informed policy formation at both national and transnational levels
+INGSA is a collaborative platform for policy exchange, capacity building and research across diverse global science advisory organisations and national systems.
+Through workshops, conferences and a growing catalogue of tools and guidance, the network aims to enhance the global science-policy interface to improve the potential for evidence-informed policy formation at sub-national, national and transnational levels.

-INGSA operates under the auspices of the International Council for Science (www.icsu.org), which acts as trustee of INGSA funds and hosts its governance committee.
-INGSA’s secretariat is based in the Office of the Prime Minister’s Chief Science Advisor in New Zealand (www.pmcsa.org.nz).
+INGSA operates as an affiliated body of the International Science Council, which acts as trustee of INGSA funds and hosts its governance committee.
+INGSA’s secretariat is based in Koi Tū: The Centre for Informed Futures at the University of Auckland in New Zealand.

 The mission of the International Network for Government Science Advice (INGSA) is to provide a forum for policy makers, practitioners, national academies, and academics to share experience, build capacity and develop theoretical and practical approaches to the use of scientific evidence in informing policy at all levels of government.